nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 ## What is Syslog
 * Syslog is a standard protocol to send logs or event messages to a logs storage server
-* A blog-post on setting a third party simple syslog server in Windows or Ubuntu like systems can be found [here](https://nagasudhir.blogspot.com/2023/01/simple-syslog-server-setup-in-windows.html)
+* A blog-post on setting a third party simple Syslog server in Windows or Ubuntu like systems can be found [here](https://nagasudhir.blogspot.com/2023/01/simple-syslog-server-setup-in-windows.html)

 ## Use case
 * A Syslog server written in python can be used for the following